Baactiba/2048-3x3-Trainer/README.txt

 Algorithm 1 (Learny): Gives spawns according to a successful run's chance of having each spawn.
 Cannot force the player into a 0%.
 Algorithm 2 (BigBrother): Gives you the worst spawn that isn't a 0%.
 Algorithm 3 (TwosOnly): Destroys the universe.
 Wtf did you think?

+Changelog:

+GeneralizedTablegen 1.1 - Generalized Tablegen should now work on Linux.
+GeneralizedTablegen 1.101 - Fixed custom tileset not working if the tileset contains 10 (1k).

+Trainer 1.1 - Moves more accurate than 1 - (1e-14) are now considered perfect.
+Fixed moves made past 1k+512 not counting towards streak and accuracy.